fluxcd/flux/site/tutorials/annotations-tutorial.md

 running `kubectl get pods --all-namespaces`).

 In the second step we will use fluxctl to talk to Flux in the cluster and interact with the deployments.
-First, please [install fluxctl](fluxctl.md#installing-fluxctl).
+First, please [install fluxctl](../fluxctl.md#installing-fluxctl).
-(It enables you to drive all of Flux, so have a look at the output of `fluxctl -h` to get a better idea.)
+(It enables you to drive all of Weave Flux, so have a look at the output of `fluxctl -h` to get a better idea.)

 > **Note:** Another option (without installing `fluxctl` is to take a look